squid-cache/squid-cache.github.io/SquidFaq/ContentAdaptation.rst

 == Client Streams ==

-Squid3 comes with a Client Streams classes that was designed for embedded server side includes (ESI) and can be used to support other forms of content adaptation.
+Squid3 sources include [/ProgrammingGuide/ClientStreams Client Streams] classes designed for embedded server-side includes (ESI).
+A Client Streams node has access to the HTTP response message being received from the origin server or being fetched from the cache.
+By modifying Squid code, new nodes performing custom content adaptation may be added.
 Client Streams are limited to response modification.

+ '''Pros''': Fast, integrated, mostly Squid sources independent.

+ '''Cons''': Limited API documentation, lack of support, cannot adapt requests, dependent on Squid (installation, license, and some code modification).

-Unfortunately, Client Streams creators have not been actively participating in Squid development for a while, little API documentation is available, and the long-term sustainability of the code is uncertain.
-Custom Client Streams integrated with Squid may need to be licensed under GPL (TODO: Point to doxygen and other Client Streams documentation)
+Unfortunately, Client Streams creators have not been actively participating in Squid development for a while, little API [/ProgrammingGuide/ClientStreams documentation] is available, and the long-term sustainability of the code is uncertain.
+Custom Client Streams code integrated with Squid may need to be licensed under GPL.

- '''Pros''': Fast, integrated, focus on adaptation, mostly independent from Squid sources modifications.

- '''Cons''': Lack of API documentation and support, cannot modify or satisfy requests, dependent on Squid (installation and license).

 == eCAM ==

-It would be nice to add support for pluggable or embedded Content Adaptation Modules to Squid3.
-Such modules would be written using a simple public API and dynamically or statically loaded into Squid.
+Pluggable or embedded Content Adaptation Modules are like ICAP servers embedded into Squid.
+The Adaptation Modules would be written using a simple public API and dynamically or statically loaded into Squid.
 This approach will allow for fast content adaptation without tight dependency on Squid sources.
 Other proxies and even ICAP servers may chose to support the same API, removing dependency on Squid.
+This API has not been developed yet.

- '''Pros''': Fast, integrated, clear API, focus on adaptation.
+ '''Pros''': Fast, integrated, adaptation-focused API, independent from Squid sources modifications.

- '''Cons''': dependent on Squid installation (at least in the beginning).
+ '''Cons''': Dependent on Squid installation (at least in the beginning), needs sponsorship to develop the API.

 If you need to implement an integrated content adaptation solution without ICAP overheads, please consider working with Squid developers on finalizing the eCAM interfaces and implement your code using that API.
 On the Squid side, a lot of ICAP-related code can be reused for communicating with eCAM modules (with networking calls replaced by function calls) so no major Squid rewrite should be necessary.